 University of Arkansas, Fay Jones School of Architecture + Design, Department of Interior Design

-The Department of Interior Design at the Fay Jones School of Architecture and Design, University of Arkansas, seeks individuals interested in leading innovative and transdisciplinary approaches to teaching, design and scholarship, creative exploration and informed making, emerging design and fabrication technologies, and/or multimodal design education strategies.
-The successful candidate will join a vibrant team of design faculty in a department growing in stature and national recognition to forge a diverse culture of thinking and making within the existing professional undergraduate curriculum.
+The Department of Interior Design at the Fay Jones School of Architecture and Design, University of Arkansas, seeks individuals interested in leading innovative and transdisciplinary approaches to teaching, scholarship, history and theory, emerging technologies, multimodal design strategies and/or social equity through design.
+The successful candidate will join a vibrant team of faculty in a department growing in stature and national recognition to forge a diverse culture of thinking and making within the existing professional undergraduate curriculum.
 In addition, resources are available to support the new faculty member’s research, creative scholarship and/or creative practice.

-The Fay Jones School’s emphasis on collaborative, inter-disciplinary design education is aimed at preparing students to address contemporary challenges and issues of imperative value to the state, nation and world.
-The school has diverse resources available in the award-winning building and state-of-the-art making and fabrication facilities.
-The U of A Community Design Center, the U of A Resiliency Center, Garvan Woodland Gardens, and the recently funded Anthony Center for Design and Materials Innovation by the Pritzker Architecture Prize winner Grafton Architects, provide for a range of teaching and scholarship activities.
-There also are opportunities to take advantage of the School’s external relationships with institutions and programs such as the Crystal Bridges Museum of American Art and the Walton Family Foundation’s Housing NWA initiative.
+The Fay Jones School’s emphasis on collaborative design education is aimed at preparing students to address contemporary challenges and issues of imperative value to the state, nation and world.
+The school has diverse resources available in its award-winning building and state-of-the-art fabrication facilities.
+The U of A Community Design Center, the U of A Resiliency Center, Garvan Woodland Gardens, and the Anthony Center for Design and Materials Innovation by the Pritzker Architecture Prize winner Grafton Architects, provide for a range of teaching and scholarship activities.
+There also are opportunities to take advantage of the School’s external relationships with institutions and programs such as the Crystal Bridges Museum of American Art, the Momentary, and the Walton Arts Center.

-The school has initiated a Master of Design Studies program with concentrations in Resiliency Design and Retail and Hospitality Design, and Integrated Wood Design.
+The school has initiated a Master of Design Studies program with concentrations in Resiliency Design, Retail and Hospitality Design, and Integrated Wood Design.
 Additional concentrations in Preservation Design, and Wellness Design are in the approval stage.
 Successful candidates may have demonstrated ability to contribute to these post-professional degree concentrations.

-Interested candidates are invited to submit their qualifications for this full-time, nine-month, tenure track faculty position at the rank of Assistant Professor.
-Individuals with a diverse range of design practices, research/creative interests, and professional experiences are strongly encouraged to apply.
+Interested candidates are invited to submit their qualifications for a full-time, nine-month, tenure track faculty position at the rank of Assistant Professor Individuals with a wide and varied range of design practices, research/creative interests, and/or professional experiences are strongly encouraged to apply.

-- Terminal graduate degree in interior design / interior architecture, or allied discipline such as graphic design, furniture design, architecture or landscape architecture
+- Terminal graduate degree in interior design / interior architecture, or design-related discipline

 - An active or developing research, scholarship or creative activity agenda